tobi2106/YAJSG/Yomitan.md

 Now you can hold down shift and hover over a word and a popup dictionary appears. <br>
 You can also click on the audio button to listen to a pronunciation of the selected word if one exists.

+After yomitan is running, you can check out how to [create cards with yomitan](XXX).